marcilustra/marcilustra/README.md

 - I’m a visual artist willing to learn how to use code to create pieces.
 - I’m currently studying Computer Science both at Uni and self taught

-- I cannot Collab on any projects as a programmer yet since I lack the proper expertise but feel free to contact us for Artistic Collaborations.
+- How to contact us for Collaborations:
-- How to reach me:
 -   Email: edgarthorne420@gmail.com
 -   DeviantArt: https://www.deviantart.com/marci-lustra
 -   Twitter: @edmuni_